-Vapour barriers and adhesives used in conjunction with anti condensation insulation of cooling water piping of the conditioning systems and cooling systems, as well as insulation of piping valves, fittings and joints may be combustible but they shall be kept to the minimum, as far as practicable, while their exposed surfaces shall be low flame-spread.
+2.1.1.5 Insulation materials shall be non-combustible, except for use in cargo spaces, postal and baggage storerooms and refrigerated storerooms of service spaces.
+Vapour barriers and adhesives used in conjunction with insulation, as well as insulation of piping fittings of cooling systems and piping of cooling water of the conditioning systems may be combustible, but they shall be kept to the minimum as far as practicable, while their exposed surfaces shall be low flame-spread.